TheThingsNetwork/docs/_archives/refactor/uno/_quickstart.md

 ## Get your DevEUI

 The *DevEUI* is an unique address hard coded into the LoRa module.
-We need this address to register a device for OTAA with The Things Network.
+We need this address to register a device with The Things Network.

-1. In the Arduino IDE open **File > Examples > TheThingsNetwork > [DeviceInfo](https://github.com/TheThingsNetwork/arduino-library/blob/master/examples/DeviceInfo/DeviceInfo.ino)**.
+1. In the Arduino IDE open **File > Examples > TheThingsNetwork > [DeviceInfo](https://github.com/TheThingsNetwork/arduino-device-library/blob/master/examples/DeviceInfo/DeviceInfo.ino)**.
 2. Select **Sketch > Upload** `Ctrl/⌘ + U` to upload the sketch.
 3. Select **Tools > Serial Monitor** `Ctrl/⌘ + Shift + M` to open the [Serial Monitor](/arduino/#serial-monitor).
 4. Soon, it should print a list with **Device Information**, including the **DevEUI**: